What Is Markus Persson's Net Worth and Salary?

 Microsoft Acquisition

-In 2014, Microsoft acquired Minecraft through Mojang in an acquisition deal worth $2.5 billion.
+In 2014, Microsoft acquired "Minecraft" through Mojang in an acquisition deal worth $2.5 billion.
 So how much did Persson make off this deal?
 According to Swedish tax documents, Persson had a 71% stake in Mojang prior to the Microsoft Acquisition.
-He operated this majority stake of Mojang through companies like Notch Development and Notch Enterprises.
+He operated this majority stake in Mojang through companies like Notch Development and Notch Enterprises.
 If we examine the $2.5-million Microsoft deal, one would assume that Persson walked away with $1.7 billion before taxes, as this is 71% of $2.5 billion.

-But what happens when we take taxes into account.
+But what happens when we take taxes into account?
 According to Swedish tax regulations, Notch would have owed 56% on the first $5.66 Swedish Kroner he earned through this acquisition deal ($800,000 USD).
 The remaining $1.699 billion would have been taxed at 30%.
 What this means is that Markus paid roughly $500 million in taxes when all was said and done.

 After the acquisition, Persson gained attention by posting a number of messages on social media that suggested he was unhappy with his wealth and fame.
 He talked about being coerced or even "forced" to sell Mojang against his wishes, and he also discussed how difficult it was to find a romantic partner.